plugna/plugna/README.txt

 The source code repository is available on [GitHub](https://github.com/plugna/plugna).

+== Disclaimer ==
+Use at your own risk.
+This plugin is provided as-is, without any warranty or guarantee of its functionality or effectiveness.
+While we have made every effort to ensure that this plugin is safe and reliable, we cannot be held responsible for any damages or losses caused by its use.
+Please use this plugin at your own discretion and responsibility.

 == Credits ==
 Plugna is distributed under the GPLv2 or later license.